siddharthk7704/delta-modulation/README.md

 3. matplotlib (For plotting the signals)
 4. scipy (For scientific computing and technical computing)
 5. sounddevice (For recording and playing audio)

-Made by Siddharth Kumar with the help of AI